openshift/enhancements/enhancements/node-tuning/mixed-cpu-node-plugin.md

 N/A

 ### Enabling Feature
 A new feature gate will be defined for this feature (e.g. `MixedCPUAllocation`).

-There is one component affected by this feature:
+Multiple components affected by this feature:
-* cluster-node-tuning-operator: The operator is resposible for deploying the node-plugin only when the feature gate is enabled and performance profile configured with mixed-cpus settings.
+* Cluster-Node-Tuning-Operator
+* Kubelet
+* Openshift Admission Webhook
+* CRI-O

 All code changes won't take effect when a feature gate is not enabled or the feature has not been activated.

 ### Test Plan
 The node-plugin testing will be split into two phases:
 1. Functionally - Tests that focus on the plugin's business logic.
-Validation of cgroups settings, robustness (Kubelet restart/node reboot), scalability (In-place Resource Resize).
+Validation of cgroups settings, robustness (Kubelet restart/node reboot), scalability (In-place Resource Resizes).
 Validate new API for workloads.

 2. Deployment - Tests that focus on plugin deployment via NTO.
-Verifying new API for PerformanceProfile, operator `Status` reported correctly, Feature Gate enablement, run tests from the previous section while deployment done via NTO.
+Verifying new API for PerformanceProfile, configuration files applied successfully, Feature Gate enablement, run tests from the previous section while deployment done via NTO.

 #### Unit testing
-We will have unit-testing for the mixed-cpu-node-plugin to guarantee the basic functionality.
+We will add unit-testing for the different components (especially CRI-O) to guarantee the basic functionality.

-#### E2E testing on mixed-cpu-node-plugin
-The behavior of the mixed-cpu-node-plugin will be validated in isolation (without NTO) by E2E tests

-#### E2E testing on NTO
+#### E2E testing
-Validating a deployment process on NTO, verifying PerformanceProfile configuration and checking the functionality of mixed-cpu-node-plugin (running the e2e tests from mixed-cpu-node-plugin)
+Validating a deployment process on NTO, verifying PerformanceProfile configuration and checking the functionality of the feature (running the e2e tests from mixed-cpu-node-plugin)

 ### Graduation Criteria
 N/A